(1826 - 1905)

 A printer by training, he emigrated from Scotland to the US in 1844.
-At age 21 he enlisted as a Private in Battery B, 4th US Artillery on 29 October 1851 in New York City.
+At age 21 he enlisted as a Private in Battery B, 4th United States Artillery on 29 October 1851 in New York City.
 He reenlisted on 29 August 1856 at Fort Brown, TX, by then a Sergeant.
 In July 1860 he was with the Battery in Ruby Valley, Utah Territory, and he reenlisted at Fort Crittenden, UT on 1 July 1861.
 He was commissioned 2nd Lieutenant of the Battery on 15 November 1861, by then its First Sergeant.

-In Battery B, 4th United States Artillery, assigned as part of the 1st Division of I Corps' Artillery.
-His section were the first Federal guns deployed into the Cornfield, and were joined there by the rest of the Battery during the I Corps advance early on the 17th.
+His section were the first Federal guns deployed into Miller's Cornfield at Antietam, and were joined there by the rest of the Battery during the First Army Corps' advance early on 17 September 1862.
 The Battery was crucial in helping to stop the charge of Hood's Division.
-The CO, Capt Campbell, was wounded during that fighting and command of the Battery passed to Lieutenant Stewart after Captain Campbell was wounded.
+Command of the Battery passed to Lieutenant Stewart after Captain Campbell was wounded.
 In an 1893 letter to John Gould, he noted:

 He commanded the battery for the rest of the war, and was promoted to First Lieutenant on 3 July 1863.
-He was honored by brevet to Captain 1 August 1864 for gallant and meritorious service in the battle of Spottsylvania Courthouse and during the campaign before Richmond, VA, and Major on 18 August 1864 for gallant and meritorious service in the battle on the Weldon Railroad, VA.
+He was honored by brevets to Captain on 1 August 1864 for "gallant and meritorious service" at Spottsylvania Courthouse and during the campaign before Richmond, VA, and Major on 18 August 1864 for his service in the battle on the Weldon Railroad, VA.

-He continued in Regular Army service, and was appointed Captain, 18th US Infantry on 28 July 1866.
-He retired on 20 March 1879, and was given the rank of Major.
+He continued in Regular Army service and was appointed Captain, 18th US Infantry on 28 July 1866.
+He retired on 20 March 1879 at the rank of Major.
 He lived at Fort Thomas, KY, near Cincinnati.

 His service from Heitman1 and the Registers,2 source also of his birthplace.
 Further details from Silas Fenton's essay on the Battery in Nolan's Giants in Their Tall Black Hats: Essays on the Iron Brigade (1998) and from the US Census of 1860.
 His gravesite is on Findagrave; which says he was born in Edinburgh.
-His picture from an engraving after a photograph in Buell2.
+His picture from an engraving after a photograph in Buell.3

 1 Heitman, Francis Bernard, Historical Register and Dictionary of the United States Army 1789-1903, 2 volumes, Washington DC: US Government Printing Office, 1903, Vol. 1, pg.
 924 [AotW citation 10431]